 Lenders are constantly changing their guidelines and the tough part for you in researching this is that most of the time they do not communicate those guidelines well to the general public.
 You cannot just do a google search to find the right loan program for you.
 Plus, since they are chancing you will need to rely on us since we are on top of all of those changes.
 Below are some of the basic programs that can help you if you have a two year work history.

-- FHA Home Loan – Can finance 96.5% of the loan and the rates are competitive.
+- FHA Home Loan After a Divorce – Can finance 96.5% of the loan and the rates are competitive.
 Some lenders accept lower scores too.

-- USDA Loan – If you live in what the USDA considers to be a rural area, you may qualify for this loan and there is no down payment required.
+- USDA Loan After a Divorce – If you live in what the USDA considers to be a rural area, you may qualify for this loan and there is no down payment required.

-- VA Loan – If you are a vetaran, you may qualify for a VA loan which also has favorable terms.
+- VA Loan After a Divorce – If you are a vetaran, you may qualify for a VA loan which also has favorable terms.

 There may be other unique programs that ONE or two lenders may offer.
-Let us help you to find them.
+Click here to let us help you to find them.

 Can I keep my current mortgage after the divorce?
-Of course, but make sure that you have your attorney review everything to protect you.
+You may be able to keep your current mortgage after your divorce.
+If your ex-spouse is also on the mortgage then he or she may when the name removed.
+Make sure that you have your attorney review everything to protect you.